ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 An analysis to do, that helps understand the implications of a definition on the problem and solution spaces, is to identify choices in the definition, and identify at least one other option for each.
 I did it below on the three definitions.

-Contract Negotiation 1: Process in which (one, two, more parties) (agree, disagree, cancel negotiations) on terms of (delegation, collaboration).
+* Contract Negotiation 1: Process in which _(one, two, more parties)_ _(agree, disagree, cancel negotiations)_ on terms of _(delegation, collaboration)_.

 I identified three choices in the first definition.
 One is the number of parties, with four options (either one of the three, and all three as the fourth).
 The second is the outcome of negotiations, with four options as well.
 The final is the object of negotiations, with two options.
 You could have gotten other choices and other options for each.
-What the analysis highlights, is that the first definition commits to one out of 4*4*3 possible combinations; the problem space is restricted to the chosen options in each choice, and any solution will have to solve a problem in that part of the problem space.
+What the analysis highlights, is that the first definition commits to one out of 4 \* 4 \* 3 possible combinations; the problem space is restricted to the chosen options in each choice, and any solution will have to solve a problem in that part of the problem space.

 Consider now the second definition.

-Contract Negotiation 2: Process in which a party that needs to have (one, more assignments) performed communicates with (one, more than one potential parties) that can execute (all, subset of these assignments), until she has either agreed with (none, one, more than one party) on terms for collaboration towards the execution of (all, subset of these assignments).
+* Contract Negotiation 2: Process in which a party that needs to have _(one, more assignments)_ performed communicates with _(one, more than one potential parties)_ that can execute _(all, subset of these assignments)_, until she has either agreed with _(none, one, more than one party)_ on terms for collaboration towards the execution of _(all, subset of these assignments)_.

-Above, I highlighted five choices, and a problem space of 3*3*3*3*3 combinations.
+Above, I highlighted five choices, and a problem space of 3 \* 3 \* 3 \* 3 \* 3 combinations.
 You could easily enlarge this problem space, by allowing participants to make their own decisions.
 That would look like this.

-Contract Negotiation 4: Process in which a party that needs to have (one, more assignments, party's own choice of number of assignments) performed communicates with (one, more than one potential parties, the number of parties decided for that contract) that can execute (all, subset of these assignments, a minimum set by the asking party), until she has either agreed with (none, one, more than one party, number chosen by the asking party) on terms for collaboration towards the execution of (all, subset of these assignments, minimal set required for the asking party to accept the contract).
+* Contract Negotiation 4: Process in which a party that needs to have _(one, more assignments, party's own choice of number of assignments)_ performed communicates with (one, more than one potential parties, the number of parties decided for that contract) that can execute _(all, subset of these assignments, a minimum set by the asking party)_, until she has either agreed with _(none, one, more than one party, number chosen by the asking party)_ on terms for collaboration towards the execution of _(all, subset of these assignments, minimal set required for the asking party to accept the contract)_.

-And this is just for a rather rough definition of one term.
-You can imagine how this becomes complicated to think of, if we start looking at choices in two, three, or more realistically, innovation languages with a few dozen, and sometimes hundreds of terms.
+And this is only for a rough definition of a single term.
+You can imagine how this becomes complicated to think about, if we start looking at choices in two, three, or more realistically, innovation languages with a few dozen, and sometimes hundreds of terms.
 Even if you dedicated effort to the analysis of this kind, to each definition alone, you would still have to do this for interactions of choices which are in definitions of different terms, but depend on each other.

 Same analysis is now applied to the third definition.

-Contract Negotiation 3: Process in which (two, more than two, number st by asking party) parties agree on terms of collaboration within (one, two, custom number chosen by asking party) calendar weeks (from the time the asking party requested a proposal from the supplying party, from the time the first supplying party responded to the request for proposal, either of these as st by asking party).
+* Contract Negotiation 3: Process in which _(two, more than two, number st by asking party)_ parties agree on terms of collaboration within _(one, two, custom number chosen by asking party)_ calendar weeks _(from the time the asking party requested a proposal from the supplying party, from the time the first supplying party responded to the request for proposal, either of these as st by asking party)_.

-Again, notice how a seemingly simple definition can cause a headache, as the number of choices and options in each start to multiply.
+Again, notice how a seemingly simple definition can cause headache, as the number of choices and options in each start to multiply.

 Let's take a step back.
 What goes on in this analysis?
 I said I was identifying choices.
 In abstract terms, these are assignments of values to variables.
 I took easy examples in these definitions, because it is straightforward to think about, e.g., the number of participants as a variable that can take different numerical values, positive integers.
 But this is less apparent in the third definition, for the choice of trigger that starts the negotiation timer, where I had the choice "two calendar weeks from the time the asking party requested a proposal from the supplying party".

 In simple terms, choices are all items in a definition that you could change.
-A choice in a definition is something that could be different.
+A choice in a definition is something that can or could be different.

 A choice is not necessarily easy to identify in the definition.
-It could be easy, like in the cases I had above, or much harder, as in the following example.
+It could be straightforward, like in the cases I had above, or much harder, as in the following example.

-Shippable: A Shippable Unit (a.k.a.
+* Shippable: A Shippable Unit (a.k.a.
 "Shippable" only) satisfies all the following conditions:
-?
-It involves one or more software functionality;
+    * It involves one or more software functionality;
-?
-It is represented, in the release management process, by exactly one User Story;
+    * It is represented, in the release management process, by exactly one User Story;
-?
-It is released to UAT Environment;
+    * It is released to UAT Environment;
-?
-Prior to its release to UAT Environment, it has been tested by Vibe to ensure that this software functionality operates in accordance to its Product Specification;
+    * Prior to its release to UAT Environment, it has been tested by Vibe to ensure that this software functionality operates in accordance to its Product Specification;
-?
-Its Product Specification has been approved, prior to the commitment of development resources to its implementation, i.e., prior to its User Story being introduced for the first time in a Sprint.
+    * Its Product Specification has been approved, prior to the commitment of development resources to its implementation, i.e., prior to its User Story being introduced for the first time in a Sprint.

 This comes from a terminology made by a software engineering team that was adopting for its own work style a general purpose development method.
 You might recognize that they were adopting and adapting for themselves, a variant of the Scrum method for software development.
 A first choice, which is hard to see in this definition, is that a shippable should involve pieces of functionality; it was only when the team started dedicating more resources to analysis tasks, which do not produce functionality, but do produce designs of future functionality, that they recognized that outcomes of these analyses cannot be presented as shippables, which skewed data on team's performance, and caused problems when performance assessments started being done by a third party.
 This was, in fact not a conscious choice, because the team was already - when the definition was made and approved - involved for months in developing functionality which was well specified up front, and there was no analysis effort to do.
 That option was not considered, and when no options are considered, this part of the Shippable definition seems, at that time, as immutable, it is not a choice at all, even if this turned out to be a mistake.